sesamesoftware/DeploymentGuide/guides/computeProvisioning.md

 ![provisioning](../images/provisioning.png)

-* This would to add the ingress rule to the vcn
+* This would to add the ingress rule to the VCN
 * You will need to add port 8080 to you ingress rules

 ![Ingress Rule](../images/addIngressRule.png)